brett-olsen/C64-Bridge-Project/README.md

 If all is working, you should see an output similar to **3f980000.usb**, Congrats USB Gadget mode is enabled, that’s the hard part done!<br><br>
 <br>

-**4) Install the PI Network Daemon**<br>
+**4) Install the Pi Network Daemon**<br>
-First we need to create the Network daemon on the PI Zero, then we will create a config file, setup a network service so everything runs after boot.<br>
+First we need to create the Network daemon on the Pi Zero, then we will create a config file, setup a network service so everything runs after boot.<br>

-Install the Network Daemon on the PI Zero
+Install the Network Daemon on the Pi Zero
 ```
 sudo mkdir -p /opt/hid-netd